 2.3 Doctors included in the evaluation

 There was limited demographic information to compare doctors who took part in RPR and those responding to the two-week survey.
-Doctors completing the post-RPR and 12-month surveys were similar with the exception that a higher proportion of doctors for whom English was not their first language did not complete the 12-month survey (Table 2).
+Doctors completing the post-RPR and 12-month surveys were similar (Table 2).